 Certain courses will not count for NCAA core course requirements.
-Bridge Math, for example, has not been approved by NCAA as a fourth-year math course.
 Core courses will only be accepted by the NCAA if the course name printed on the WCS transcript matches the course content.
 For example, no CTE courses (I.e. Marketing/ Management) which might otherwise substitute for Economics will be accepted.
 Also, Credit Recovery courses are not approved for core course credit by the NCAA Eligibility Center.